 Phase 1 commenced on 1 June 2020.

 Including the essential businesses which are already operating, here are some of the activities which will resume progressively:

-- Hairdressers and barbers can provide services beyond just haircut
+- Hairdressers and barbers can provide services beyond just a haircut

 - Home-based businesses will resume, but only delivery or collection is allowed